karim-sharkawy/SprachenProjekt/README.md

 6. **Parallel Processing**: Utilize parallel processing techniques, such as multi-threading or multiprocessing, to perform tasks concurrently and make better use of available system resources.
 7. **Code Refactoring**: Refactor your code to eliminate redundancy and improve readability.
 Look for opportunities to modularize repetitive tasks into functions or classes.

 Overall, this is to enhance efficiency, you can make some optimizations and improvements to your code.
 Here are some suggestions:

+Thanks to [Rafee Adnan](https://www.linkedin.com/in/radnaan/) for helping with the JS code!